-Canada and Alberta back Pacific Coast pipeline to expand oil exports beyond US
+Canada advances oil pipeline to Pacific Coast to expand exports beyond US

 political figures